 Make yourself non-threatening

-Unfortunately, in this day and and age there are many who are more than willing to violate your privacy and use personal information against you.
+Unfortunately, in this day and age, many are more than willing to violate your privacy and use personal information against you.

-In order to make a question such as “What did you do last night?” seem much less intrusive, it’s best if you acknowledge that you are not a threat to their personal privacy and are simply trying to get to know them.
+To make a question such as “What did you do last night?” seem much less intrusive, it’s best if you acknowledge that you are not a threat to their privacy and are simply trying to get to know them.

 If you meet someone, a good starting point is to introduce yourself.
 If the setting where you are happening to converse is a work setting or even something less formal, beginning to discuss each other’s background, such as profession and similar contacts, creates a basis of familiarity.

 “Hi, my name is ________, I’ve been with this company for ________ years.
 It’s a great company, isn’t it?”